rahidelvi/blog/_posts/2019-04-13-mum-plus-abraham-the-believing-muslim.markdown

 ### The hunch

-- Jamie Kennedy in a YouTube video about his rules for success in life led me to learn a bit more about Johnny Carson
+- Jamie Foxx in a YouTube video about his rules for success in life led me to learn a bit more about Johnny Carson
 - I trust Jamie Kennedy from what I've observed, he seems _like nice guy_ (you've got to say that with Russell Peter's accent)
 - That led me to this video of a person who reminds me of my mother Vidyavathi Shastry-Delvi